OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 }
 ```

 For a more detailed understanding, refer to the implementation of [WhereInputObjectGraphType](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.Apis.GraphQL.Abstractions/Queries/WhereInputObjectGraphType.cs) and [ContentItemFieldsType](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.ContentManagement.GraphQL/Queries/ContentItemsFieldType.cs).
-Also, might check the existing index for [`AutoroutePart`](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.Autoroute.Core/Indexes/AutoroutePartIndex.cs).
+Also, you can check the [`AutoroutePartIndex`](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.Autoroute.Core/Indexes/AutoroutePartIndex.cs) that was used for examples.

 ### Using arguments for query filtering

-There is also the possibility to utilize query arguments and use them for filtering query results inside the `Resolve` method.
+There is also the possibility to utilize query arguments and use them for filtering query results, or customizing query output inside the `Resolve` method.
 For more information, visit the [GraphQL documentation](https://graphql-dotnet.github.io/docs/getting-started/arguments/).

 Use this approach if you:

 * want to add a new filter on any type of query, content part, or field,
 * or will use custom logic for filtration.
+* or you need to switch data sources, or logic, based on argument's value

 Orchard Core's implementation of a filtering query by argument can be seen in [`ContentItemQuery`](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.ContentManagement.GraphQL/Queries/ContentItemQuery.cs) or `MediaAssetQuery`.